← Back to national Map

 Mont.
 Code Ann. §20-1-308

-“(1) The trustees of a school district may provide for a religious instruction released time program under which a pupil may be released from regular school attendance for the purpose of receiving religious instruction upon written request, renewed at least annually, of the pupil’s parent or guardian.
-The trustees shall determine the amount of time for which a pupil may be released for religious instruction.
+(1) The trustees of a school district shall provide for a religious instruction released time program under which a pupil must be released from regular school attendance for the purpose of receiving religious instruction upon written request, renewed at least annually, of the pupil's parent or guardian.
+The trustees shall determine the amount of time, not less than 1 hour a week, for which a pupil may be released for religious instruction.

 (2) A religious instruction released time program may not be established or administered in such a way that public school property is utilized for the purpose of religious instruction.